SSWConsulting/SSW.Rules.Content/rules/acceptance-criteria/rule.md

 archivedreason: null
 guid: dbe9010e-da5b-4617-8ff3-0e1e5fdc7772
 ---
+**Stuff to consider:
+It muddles acceptance criteria with the tests we might run to determine whether we have met them or not.
+It also confuses acceptance criteria (AC) with the Definition of Done (DoD) in places.**

+**Another significant issue with its content is around the idea of “Gold Plating”.**

+**I think we should only include criteria that we’ve agreed and committed to deliver as part of the PBI.
+Each AC must be definitive, so we know for certain whether we have met it or not.
+Each AC also has to be testable, i.e. we can conceive of tests that would enable us to determine whether it has been met or not.**

+**“Gold Plating” traditionally refers to working on a project or task past the point where the extra effort is not worth the added value.
+But if we’ve agreed a set of AC for a PBI, then there should be no confusion here.
+I see no reason to label some ACs as “Gold Plating”, while some others are not.**

 Never assume automatic Gold Plating.

 Most teams are getting the hang of User Stories that have subtasks.
 Unfortunately the same can’t be said about acceptance criteria.